Spontaneous scalarization

 The theory described by action \eqref{action:RGmixed} provides an elegant solution to this problem \cite{Antoniou:2020nax}.
-As pointed out in \textcite{Damour:1992kf}, the \DEF model has \gr as a cosmic attractor for $\beta_0>0$, whereas scalarization requires $\beta_0$ to be sufficiently negative.
-It was already mentioned above that, at the linearized level around a \gr background, the \DEF model is equivalent to action \eqref{eq:ActionphisqR}, so it is reasonable to expect that the $\varphi^2 R$ term in action \eqref{action:RGmixed} would tend to drive the scalar to a constant in late time cosmology.
+As pointed out by \textcite{Damour:1992kf}, the \DEF model has \gr as a cosmic attractor for $\beta_0>0$, whereas scalarization requires $\beta_0$ to be sufficiently negative.
+It was already mentioned that, at the linearized level around a \gr background, the \DEF model is equivalent to action \eqref{eq:ActionphisqR}, so it is reasonable to expect that the $\varphi^2 R$ term in action \eqref{action:RGmixed} would tend to drive the scalar field to a constant in late-time cosmology.
 Moreover, this term should be dominant over the $\varphi^2 \, \mathscr{G}$ term at low curvatures, while the latter should dominate at high curvatures and trigger scalarization.
-It has indeed been shown in \textcite{Antoniou:2020nax} that cosmic evolution in the model of action \eqref{action:RGmixed} tracks the cosmic evolution of \gr from radiation domination onward, and $\varphi$ is driven to $\varphi_0$ very rapidly during matter domination.
+It was indeed shown by \textcite{Antoniou:2020nax} that cosmic evolution in the model of action \eqref{action:RGmixed} tracks the cosmic evolution of \gr from radiation domination onward, and that $\varphi$ is driven to $\varphi_0$ rapidly during matter domination.

-It has also been shown in \textcite{Antoniou:2021zoy} and \textcite{Ventagli:2021ubn} that for $\beta>0$ one can have a range of values for $\alpha$ in which \bh{s} scalarize, but \ns{s} do not.
-This is interesting because the strongest constraints on scalarization so far, and specifically the \DEF model, are based on binary pulsars~\cite{Kramer:2021jcw,Zhao:2022vig}.
-These constraints can be evaded if scalarization is limited to \bh{s}. \textcite{Antoniou:2021zoy} has also provided strong indications that scalarized \bh{s} should be radially stable for $\beta>0$, which is not the case for $\beta=0$.
-Both of these issue will be discussed in Sec.~\ref{sec:bh_scalarization}.
+It was also shown by \textcite{Antoniou:2021zoy} and \textcite{Ventagli:2021ubn} that for $\beta>0$ one can have a range of values for $\alpha$ in which \bh{s} scalarize but \ns{s} do not.
+This is interesting because the strongest constraints on scalarization thus far, and specifically the \DEF model, are based on binary pulsars~\cite{Kramer:2021jcw,Zhao:2022vig}.
+These constraints can be evaded if scalarization is limited to \bh{s}. \textcite{Antoniou:2021zoy} also provided strong indication that scalarized \bh{s} should be radially stable for $\beta>0$, which is not the case for $\beta=0$.
+Both of these issues are discussed in Sec.~\ref{sec:bh_scalarization}.

 In summary, adding a $\beta \varphi^2 R$ term with $\beta>0$ to the simplest \sGB scalarization model addresses a series of concerns.
-This term would anyway be there in an \EFT, as it has lower mass dimensions than $\varphi^2 \, \mathscr{G}$.
+This term would be there anyway in an \EFT, as it has lower mass dimensions than $\varphi^2 \, \mathscr{G}$.
 These considerations should act as a reminder that scalarization theories are currently still toy models in need of a completion.